 Patients with a history of stimulant drug addiction often have undiagnosed mental health problems (like ADHD, social anxiety, low self-esteem, depression, trauma, eating disorders) that need to be addressed in rehab treatment.

 Castle Craig has the experience and resources to treat both the Ritalin or Concerta addiction and the related mental condition in our specialised dual-diagnosis treatment programme.
 We treat each patient as a whole.
 The root psychological causes of stimulant addiction are explored in specialised psychotherapy sessions for depression, trauma (PTSD), eating disorders and self-image.

 Patients participate in therapeutic activities where they learn to replace compulsive behaviour with healthy responses and efficiently deal with Ritalin drug-abuse triggers.
-Counseling is an important component of our treatment model.
-During individual therapy the patient is encouraged to make life-long changes to consolidate their physical and mental health.
+Counselling is an important component of our treatment model.
+During individual therapy, the patient is encouraged to make life-long changes to consolidate their physical and mental health.

 We refer the patient back into the care of their doctor, as well as recommend local recovery experts, therapists, sponsors and 12-step Narcotics Anonymous support groups in our wide network of healthcare professionals.

 Page last reviewed and clinically fact-checked | September 10, 2021